gshanemiller/kvbench/README.md

 binary format that the benchmark task reads.
 The generator is a one-liner.

 * Files containing whitespace separated text words are transformed into a binary file consisting of keys only.
-Therefore trie, hashmap algos benchmark inserting and finding keys
+Therefore radix, trie, hashmap algos benchmark inserting and finding keys

 * Files holding ASCII only KV pairs are transformed into a binary format containing key, values. trie, hashmap algos then benchmark inserting and finding keys with values.